-With a strong focus on sustainability, the Southwestern Yard Maintenance Facility was built to efficiently service and repair light-rail vehicles (LRVs) for two Los Angeles County Metropolitan Transportation Authority (LACMTA) transit lines.
-The facility is part of the ongoing Crenshaw/LAX Transit Corridor project, which will connect downtown and the Westside region of Los Angeles with the South Bay region of Los Angeles County.
-The lines will serve an estimated 27,400 passengers daily by 2035.
+With a strong focus on sustainability, the $172 million Southwestern Yard Maintenance Facility was built to efficiently service and repair light-rail vehicles (LRVs) for the Los Angeles County Metropolitan Transportation Authority (LA Metro) transit system.

-Southwestern Yard is large enough to service and store 56 LRVs and could be expanded to accommodate 70.
-The facility has earned a Leadership in Energy and Environmental Design (LEED) Silver certification for its energy-efficient features, which include a water capture and reuse system for vehicle washing.
-This system and other water-saving fixtures reduce water consumption by 40%.
-Gannett Fleming designed the facility, including an outdoor test track, traction power substation, and overhead contact system (OCS), and provided construction administration services.
+Completed in 2019, Southwestern Yard is large enough to service and store 56 LRVs and could be expanded to accommodate 70.
+The facility earned a Leadership in Energy and Environmental Design (LEED) Silver certification for its energy-efficient features, which include a water capture and reuse system for vehicle washing.
+This system and other water-saving fixtures reduce water consumption by 40% to reduce runoff pollution and lessen the burden on municipal systems.
+Drought-tolerant landscape plantings eliminate the need for watering.

 The track configuration and site layout support safe LRV movement between functional facilities, storage sites, and mainline tracks.
 A 750-volt traction power substation and OCS provide electricity to the LRVs.
-The facility features on-site stormwater treatment to remove oil from runoff and prevent overloads on the municipal system.
+The facility features on-site stormwater treatment to remove oil from runoff and prevent municipal system overloads.

-- Five maintenance bays enable full inspection and repair of LACMTA LRVs.
+- Five maintenance bays enable full inspection and repair of LA Metro LRVs.

 - Parts storage system facilitates quick LRV repair and can be expanded if needed.

 - 750-volt substation and OCS provide power to move LRVs throughout the facility.

 Sustainability Features & Results